• Skip to primary navigation

 Instructions

-7. Stir using a spoon and bring it to boil again.
+• The tea should become frothy.
+Stir well and bring it to a boil again.

-12. Pour the tea into the desired cup and top it with chopped Pistachios and Almond and serve hot.
+• Pour the tea into your cup and garnish with chopped pistachios and almonds.
+Serve hot and enjoy!

 Notes